11 Ways to Lower Your Summer Electric Bills

 10. Use your major appliances wisely

 Run full loads of laundry and use cold water when you can.
 Run your dishwasher only when it's full, and use air dry, rather than heated dry.
 If you have an electric oven (and you can't grill), use the microwave instead.
-And clean your dryer trap.
-A dryer can lose 75 percent of its efficiency if lint clogs its trap.
-Clean it after every use and save up to $288 on the annual cost of operating a dryer.
+And clean the lint trap on your dryer: You’ll save money and your dryer will last longer.